MicrosoftDocs/dynamics365smb-docs/business-central/finance-powerbi-income-statement.md

 [!INCLUDE[applies-to-2024w2](includes/applies-to-2024w2.md)]

-The Income Statement by Month report provides users with a detailed, month-to-month view of net changes across all income statement accounts, organized in a parent-child hierarchy for intuitive navigation.
-You can also explore specific details by drilling down into the Income Statement Drill-Through report, which provides access to the underlying ledger entries.
+The **Income Statement by Month** report provides a detailed, month-to-month view of net changes across all income statement accounts, organized in a hierarchy for intuitive navigation.
+You can explore specific details by drilling down to the **Income Statement Drill-Through** report, which provides access to the underlying ledger entries.

-This report is an essential tool for senior management and finance administrators, offering a profit and loss overview that supports financial analysis, performance tracking, and informed decision-making.
+This report is for senior management and finance administrators, offering a profit and loss overview that supports financial analysis, performance tracking, and informed decision-making.

 :::image type="content" source="media/finance/income-statement-by-month-report.png" alt-text="Screenshot of the Income Statement by Month report" lightbox="media/finance/income-statement-by-month-report.png":::

-## How to use the report
+## Use the report

-As the CFO you might use the Income Statement by Month report to analyze monthly profitability trends for the fiscal year.
+CFOs use the report to analyze monthly profitability trends for the fiscal year.
 For example, you might review the month-to-month changes in both operating expenses and revenue to identify drivers in overall profitability.

-As a finance administrator you might use the Income Statement by Month report to manage and review the operating expenses by a Department dimension.
-For example, if you detect an unexpected rise in costs, you could filter the report by department to identify the department responsible for the increased expenditure.
-This enables you to target the investigation and realign the department budget if needed.
+Finance administrators use the report to manage and review the operating expenses by a Department dimension.
+For example, if you spot an unexpected rise in costs, you could filter the report by department to identify the department responsible for the increased expenditure.
+This information can help you investigate and realign the department budget, if needed.

 <!-- ## Key Performance Indicators (KPIs)